BGuerrero825/Cyber-Notes/Guides/Acronyms.md

-WinRT : Windows Runtime, Windows 8+ API built from COM and legacy Windows binaries SLAT : Second Level Address Translation, basis for Credential Guard which enforces memory isolation in a VTL VTL : Virtual Trust Level, where different user and kernel modes can be isolated using a hypervisor PE : Portable Executable, file format for EXEs, DLLs, and object code that encapsulates data for the Windows loader
+WinRT : Windows Runtime, Windows 8+ API built from COM and legacy Windows binaries SLAT : Second Level Address Translation, basis for Credential Guard which enforces memory isolation in a VTL VTL : Virtual Trust Level, where different user and kernel modes can be isolated using a hypervisor PE : Portable Executable, file format for EXEs, DLLs, and object code that encapsulates data for the Windows loader. [[Portable Executable (PE)]]